medialab/xan/docs/cmd/join.md

                                  column selection yield only empty cells.
     -D, --drop-key <mode>        Indicate whether to drop columns representing the join key in `left` or `right` file, or `none`, or `both`.
-                                 Defaults to `none` unless joined columns are named the same and -i, --ignore-case is not set.
+                                 Defaults to `none` or some relevant automatic choice when obviously convenient (e.g. not when using --full nor -i/--ignore-case nor fuzzy matching).
-    -L, --prefix-left <prefix>   Add a prefix to the names of the columns in the first dataset.
+    -l, --prefix-left <prefix>   Add a prefix to the names of the columns in the first dataset.
-    -R, --prefix-right <prefix>  Add a prefix to the names of the columns in the second dataset.
+    -r, --prefix-right <prefix>  Add a prefix to the names of the columns in the second dataset.

+sorted input options:
+    -S, --sorted   Use this flag to indicate both inputs are sorted in a similar fashion to speed up computation.
+    -R, --reverse  Reverse sort order, i.e. descending order.
+    -N, --numeric  Compare keys according to their numerical values instead of the default lexicographic order.

 fuzzy join options:
-    -S, --simplified-urls    When using -u/--url-prefix, drop irrelevant parts of the urls, like the scheme, `www.` subdomains etc. to facilitate matches.
+    --simplified-urls        When using -u/--url-prefix, drop irrelevant parts of the urls, like the scheme, `www.` subdomains etc. to facilitate matches.
     -p, --parallel           Whether to use parallelization to speed up computations.
                              Will automatically select a suitable number of threads to use